vtex-apps/io-documentation/docs/en/Recipes/development/creating-a-production-workspace.md

 Workspaces in production mode are ready to **receive traffic**, that is, to be **accessed by other account users**.

 Once you are sure of your changes performed in a Development workspace, it is time to create a Production one in order to test them!
-But notice: **the Production workspace will not inherit the changes performed in the Development one**.
-You will need to reproduce all changes previously performed in the new workspace in order for them to be tested with traffic.
+But notice: **the Production workspace will not inherit the changes performed in the Developer workspace.
+You will need to replicate the code and the changes performed into the  production mode workspace.**

 ## Step by step